Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-18-sstf-vault-wtireup.md

 So when we get `true` from `boolean function this.s.a()` we say password is accepted.

-Also note that you won't find any `s\a.java` in the folder structure, because see this :
+Also note that you won't find any `s\a.java` in the folder structure because see this :

 ```java
 public volatile b.c.a.b s;